 Children, raise up your heads and renew your faith so that you be guided in the truth you are being taught.
 The Father will instruct you in the Limudah (Didache) and the gradual observance of His Torah, and He shall teach you through the Spirit of holiness and those that have been appointed in the synod of the Mshikhanim and the Religion of Light.

 Walk in faith, unity and brotherly love.
 Have compassion for all souls.”

-The revelation came from the Melekh ha’Tzaddik, Himself.
+The revelation came from the Melchizedek the Teacher of Righteousness himself.

 While being in harmony with the Jewish followers of Messiah, we are not expected to live the tenets of the Mosaic Covenant perfectly.
 We are expected to observe the Torah gradually and to the best of our ability, and according to revelation, within the context of the Didache.
-We are called to observe the commandments of the Limudah as given by Mar Yaaqub ha’Tzaddik (James the Righteous) to the gentiles.
+We are called to observe the commandments of the Didache as given by James the Righteous to the gentile converts.
 As gentiles, the Mshikhanim share the beliefs of their Jewish brothers and sisters and live in harmony with them, but they know what is expected of them and live in accordance with what they have received in humility.

-The Mshikhanim look to the Netzarim (The Nazarene Essenes) as their elder brothers in Mshikha
+The Mshikhanim look to the Netzarim as their elder brothers

 The Mshikhanim have a clear understanding of their relationship to the Jewish followers of Mshikha.
-They do not fall into the trap of certain Christians who seek to demonize Judaism and seek to promote replacement theology (a demonic doctrine promoted by those very far from Yeshua).
-Nor, have they adopted the false doctrines of the Reformers, which while correcting some errors, added their own distortions.
+They do not fall into the trap of certain sects which seek to demonize Judaism and seek to promote replacement theology (a demonic doctrine promoted by those very far from Yeshua).
+Nor have they adopted the false doctrines of the Reformers, which while correcting some errors, added their own distortions.